mxie/operations/docs/using-funds/pex-cards.md

    Your card can have a maximum of $3,000 on it at any given time.
 This policy exists to minimize financial risk from stolen cards and/or fraudulent charges.
 If you expect to need a lot of funds in a short time, let us know how much you will need overall and then communicate as you spend funds and need more added.
 - **Monitor your funds:** You can check your account balance by logging in here: https://ch.pexcard.com/  The balance on our master accounting spreadsheet reflects total available funds, including what is on your Pex card.
 It does not indicate how much is on the card.
 You must make a request for us to transfer funds to Pex.
 - **Reporting:** Be sure to submit an expense report every month that there are any charges on the card.
 The report is due within 5 days of the end of the month.
-Failure to submit an expense report within 7 days of a workshop or any misuse of funds may result in the revocation of PEX Card privileges.
+Failure to submit an expense report on time or any misuse of funds may result in the revocation of PEX Card privileges.